 The International School RheinMain aims to guide young people on their unique journey of understanding what it means to be a human being in the 21st century.
 We aspire to develop inquiring, knowledgeable and considerate scholars, who endeavour to progress and innovate our world for the better of all.
 By striving to cultivate a central identity of a global citizen, the greatest aspects of modern humanity are reciprocated in all avenues of school life and beyond.

-The International School RheinMain is an official IB World School for the Middle Years Programme (MYP).
+The International School RheinMain is an official IB World School for the Middle Years Programme (MYP) and the Diploma Programme (DP).
 The school has pursued and received authorisation as IB World School and is now part of a community of schools that share a common philosophy—a commitment to high quality, challenging, international education that the International School RheinMain believes is important for our students.
 For further information about the IB and its programmes, visit http://www.ibo.org.

 The International School RheinMain is a visionary addition to the European School RheinMain's already buoyant success.